MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #endif
 ```

-To let the CodePush runtime know which deployment it should query for updates against, open your app's `Info.plist` file and add a new entry named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (like the key for the `Staging` deployment for the `FooBar` app).
+To let the CodePush runtime know which deployment it should query for updates against, open the project's **Info.plist** file and add a new entry named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (like the key for the `Staging` deployment for the `FooBar` app).
 You can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys` in the CodePush CLI  and copying the value of the `Deployment Key` column which corresponds to the deployment you want to use (see below).
 Note that using the deployment's name (like `Staging`) will not work.
 That "friendly name" is intended only for authenticated management usage from the CLI, and not for public consumption within your app.

 ![Deployment list](./images/rn-key-4.png)